BryanGaray99/random-string-message-bg/README.md

 # random-string-message-bg
-Random String Messages - Platzi practice creating npm modules This is a package produced in order to practice the use of npm commands and interacting with packages.
+<p>Random String Messages - Platzi practice (NPM: Dependency and Package Management in JavaScript)</p>
+This is a package produced in order to practice the use of npm commands and interacting with packages.
-<p>The package can be used in a bash console or terminal and produces a random motivational message for you!</p>
+<p>The package can be used in a bash console or terminal after installation and produces a random motivational message for you!</p>

 ## Install